Alistair McGowan: Other work

+Awards

+For The Big Impression (formerly Alistair McGowan's Big Impression), he received the Best Comedy Entertainment Award at the British Comedy Awards in 2000, Best Entertainment Programme at the Broadcast Awards the following year, and the Variety Club Comedy Award a year later.

+He has also worked in theatre and appeared in the West End, for which he received a Laurence Olivier Award nomination in 2008.

+He wrote the stage play Timing which was nominated as Best New Comedy at the 2009 whatsonstage.com awards.

 Personal life

 McGowan was in a relationship for seven years with fellow television comedian Ronni Ancona.
 In August 2013 McGowan married his girlfriend Charlotte Page alongside whom he had performed in The Mikado.

-McGowan is a supporter of Leeds United, even claiming that he decided to study at Leeds partly because of its proximity to Elland Road, and Coventry City, the team closest to the area where he spent his late teens, and his interest in football forms the basis of his 2009 book A Matter of Life and Death.
+McGowan is a supporter of Leeds United and Coventry City, the team closest to the area where he spent his late teens.
+He stated that he decided to study at Leeds partly because of its proximity to Elland Road.
+His interest in football forms the basis of his 2009 book A Matter of Life and Death.

 Since 2020 McGowan has lived in Ludlow, Shropshire.

+McGowan always assumed his family was Scottish.
+However, records revealed that the first McGowan in the line, John McGowan, had actually sailed to India from Ireland as a private soldier and steadily rose to the rank of Major.